What is a Mint Mark?

-A mint mark is a letter, letters or symbol that denotes which mint a coin has been produced at.
-There may be variations of additions that show the origin of a coin, such as mint master’s marks and assayers marks, but a mint mark represents the true institution the coin was created in.
+A mint mark is a letter, letters, or symbol indicating the mint where a coin was produced.
+While additional marks, such as mint master and assayer marks, may offer variations that hint at a coin's origin, the mint mark represents the true institution where the coin was created.

-Certain collectors who are interested in numismatic coins also take an interest in mint marks as well.
-Sometimes a mint mark makes an enormous difference in the value of a coin and can make mint marked coins more collectable - in fact, a rare mint mark has added thousands to the value of a coin.
-Knowing the exact location of a coin is an exciting part of coin collecting.
+Certain collectors interested in numismatic coins also take an interest in mint marks.
+Occasionally, a mint mark can significantly impact the value of a coin, making some mint-marked coins more collectable.
+In fact, a rare mint mark has been known to add thousands to a coin's value.
+Understanding the exact location of where a coin was minted can also add an intriguing dimension to coin collecting.

 The Royal Mint has been responsible for minting coins in the UK since its beginnings as the London Mint back in 886 AD.
-After operating from London until the 1960s, it is now based in Llantrisant in South Wales.
-In the past, there were many mints in towns across the UK.
-The Medieval mints often used pictures or small symbols to represent the mint the coin comes from.
+After operating from London until the 1960s, The Royal Mint is now based in Llantrisant in South Wales.
+In the past, there were many other mints in towns across the UK and the Medieval mints often used pictures or small symbols to represent the mint the coin comes from.

 Gold Sovereigns were mostly made in London, with production lasting from 1817 to 1917.
 During the First World War, the sovereign was replaced with paper money due to a run on gold through public fear.
 The gold coins were still produced to a lesser degree and kept in Britain’s gold reserves - which were then used to pay war debts to the United States.

-The coin briefly returned in 1925 through the Gold Standard Act but didn’t last long.
-The Royal Mint didn’t produce gold sovereigns again until 1953 for Queen Elizabeth II’s coronation, but only for museum pieces.
+The sovereign coin briefly returned in 1925 through the Gold Standard Act, but didn’t last long.
+The Royal Mint didn’t produce gold sovereigns again until 1953 for Queen Elizabeth II’s coronation, but this was only for museum pieces.

-Demand for gold sovereigns increased in the Middle East in 1957, so the Royal Mint started producing the coin once more.
-Production moved to South Wales during the mid-1970s.
+Demand for gold sovereigns increased in the Middle East in 1957, so The Royal Mint started producing the coin once more.
+Production then moved to South Wales during the mid-1970s.

 It was the discovery of gold in Australia that led to the country being involved with the minting of British gold sovereigns.
-The discovery made it very cost effective as they didn’t have to shift the gold to the UK.
-Before the Australian mints adopted the George and Dragon design in 1887, coins produced in Australia had their own local designs.
+This discovery made it very cost effective as there was then no need to shift the gold to the UK.
+Before the Australian mints adopted the St George and Dragon design in 1887, coins produced in Australia featured their own local designs.

 India: 1918 (I)